 Here are the thoughts that come to my mind as I apply this to my life as a preacher and into yours.
 We live in an unbelievably, naive and superficial age and it’s the last thing most people will think to say about it.
 But it’s not the last thing A.W.
 Tozer thought to say about it.

-What I mean by superficial is something you superficial when the treatment of it involves everything you can say about it except the main things?
+What I mean by superficial is the treatment of it involves everything you can say about it except the main things.
 Now as a scholar you can say many things intelligently about many things and if you leave out the main connections in reality, you’re treating it superficially.

 Therefore I conclude that the communication media in America are all superficial.
 I conclude that the educational enterprises in our universities are all superficial.
-I conclude that virtually all news reports are superficial, virtually all history books are superficial, virtually all public education is superficial, virtually all editorial and news, commentary is superficial for one very simple reason that a child can understand.
-It's because of the incredible, unspeakable, unimaginable disregard for God in it all.
+I conclude that virtually all news reports are superficial, virtually all history books are superficial, virtually all public education is superficial, virtually all editorial and news, commentary is superficial for one very simple reason, which a child can understand: because of the incredible, unspeakable, unimaginable disregard for God in it all.

 If you watch enough TV you cannot help but forget God.
 He isn’t there and the sheer absence of God is blasphemy.
 Therefore I plead with few pastors to make him supreme in your preaching.

-I pray for my sons and my daughter, I have five kids and two of my boys are out of school now.
-One is in college and one is in high school and my little girl hasn’t started school yet and I pray oh God.
-And all of their learning grant that they would seek God, that they would seek you.
-Maybe see you in geometry, that they see you in history, may they see you in philosophy, maybe see you in English, made a see you in physical education, maybe see you in spelling.
+I pray for my sons and my daughter.
+I have five kids and two of my boys are out of school now.
+One is in college and one is in high school and my little girl hasn’t started school yet and I pray that in all of their learning they would seek God.
+Maybe see him in geometry, that they see him in history, may they see him in philosophy, maybe see him in English, made a see him in physical education, maybe see him in spelling.

-Spelling, and I can hear the cynics right a Christian spelling.
+Spelling, and I can hear the cynics write a Christian spelling.
 There are Christian ways to spell words.
-Give me a break Pastor John.
-Now that’s the way a cynic, a superficial, 20th century saturated God neglecting cynic response to talking about God centered spelling.
+Give me a break, Pastor John.
+Now that’s the way a cynic, a superficial, 20th century saturated God-neglecting cynic response to talking about God-centered spelling.

-Well I remember the day when this dyslexic, non-speller said to me why should I care about spelling the way everybody’s spells?
+Well, I remember the day when this dyslexic, non-speller said to me, “Why should I care about spelling the way everybody’s spells?”
 And he meant it because it hurts so bad.
-And I said well, you won’t be able to communicate as well if you don’t learn how to spell the way everybody else spells.
-I don't care about communicating well, why should I care about communicating well?
+And I said, “Well, you won’t be able to communicate as well if you don’t learn how to spell the way everybody else spells.”
+Why should I care about communicating well?

-Number two, you’ve got something infinitely important to communicate Ben.
+Secondly, you’ve got something infinitely important to communicate, Ben.
 You’ve got God to communicate, you’ve got love to communicate, you got salvation to communicate, you’ve got Jesus to communicate, you’ve got the gospel to communicate, you’ve got eternal life to communicate, you’ve got purpose to communicate, you can’t be indifferent son to whether you communicate and put obstacles in the way of your communication.

-Not a God of spelling anarchy and you know if you’re sitting out there now and you don’t care about supremacy of God in spelling, thing you won’t get my plea tonight.
+Not a God of spelling anarchy and you know if you’re sitting out there now and you don’t care about the supremacy of God in spelling, then you won’t get my plea tonight.
 You just won’t get it.

-As my closing plea is this, preachers especially and all of us if we preachers don’t lift up the supremacy of God week in week out and show a passion for the supremacy of God in all things including spelling, boating, sex, eating, leisure, stock market.
-If we don’t show the supremacy of God and how the glory of God has a bearing on everything who’s going to do it?
+As my closing plea is this, preachers especially and all of us if we preachers don’t lift up the supremacy of God week in week out and show a passion for the supremacy of God in all things including spelling, boating, sex, eating, leisure, stock market, if we don’t show the supremacy of God and how the glory of God has a bearing on everything then who’s going to do it?

-There are no influences regularly and the lives of my people calling them away from the God belittling, God neglecting, God despising, television and culture that they are immersed in besides me because most of them don’t tune in to regular radio and most radio don’t get it anyway.
+There are no influences regularly in the lives of my people calling them away from the God-belittling, God-neglecting, God-despising, television and culture that they are immersed in besides me because most of them don’t tune in to regular radio and most radio don’t get it anyway.
 Most of them are reading books and most of your people aren’t either but one hour a week, maybe two, maybe three, they’ll listen to you and if you don’t lift up the glory of God and try to wean them off their breast of God neglecting America, who’s going to do it?